 - Improve data accuracy and completeness in underwriting and reports

 - Data is sent in the WCIO standard, WCUNDERWRITING XML format

 - Available to WCIRB members at no additional charge

 The WCIRB’s web service is being built in conformance with WCUNDERWRITING — an emerging national standard being developed by the Workers Compensation Insurance Organizations (WCIO).
 The web service will return the following:

-- 10 years of X-Mods with the corresponding rating effective year (YYYY) or the full rating effective date (MM/DD/YYYY) if the requestor is the insurer of record.
+- Experience modifications: 10 years of X-Mods by experience rating effective year (YYYY) or, when the requester is the insurer of record, the full experience rating effective date (MM/DD/YYYY)

 - Count of in-force policies for the risk

-- All standard classifications for the risk that are:
+- Standard classifications for the risk that are:

-- Reported on the USRs within the current experience period — including identifying the classification that developed the most payroll in the most recent experience period.
+- Reported on the USRs within the current experience period — including identifying the classification that developed the most payroll in that experience perio

-Members interested in learning more about this service – including the technical considerations or information on becoming a testing partner — are encouraged to contact Kirsty Schanmier, WCIRB Senior Operations Analyst, at [email protected] or (415) 778-7103.
+Insurer members interested in learning more about X-Mods and More — including the technical considerations — can contact Kirsty Schanmier, WCIRB Senior Operations Analyst, at [email protected] or 415.778.7103.